-When Mortgage Life Insurance is Better Than a Term Life Policy
+When Mortgage Life Insurance is Better Than Term Life

 Mortgage life insurance is a special type of policy that pays off your mortgage if you die.
 In most cases, mortgage life insurance pays directly to the mortgage lender, which means the policy has a diminishing payout over the course of the mortgage.
 For some people, mortgage life insurance may be available in situations where other types of insurance are not, making mortgage life insurance more accessible to a broad range of needs.